CelliesProjects/aquacontrol32/README.md

 By default log files are not generated.
 <br>Log files saved on SPIFFS could reduce the lifetime of the flash memory.
 <br>To log the temperature sensor values enable `LOG_FILES` (set it to 1) in `deviceSetup.h`.
-<br>If you have a SPI SD card reader connected, you can save the log files to the SD card.
-<br>Set `STORAGE_MEDIUM` to 1 in `deviceSetup.h` to save logs (and the timer file) to SD card.

 #### Known issues: